npm package discovery and stats viewer.

 Using Svelte inside React components

-Once you've converted a React component to Svelte, you'd want delete that React component, but when other React components depended on that component use reactify to convert the Svelte component to a React component.
+Once you've converted a React component to Svelte, you'd want delete that React component, but some if other React components depended on that component you can use reactify to use the new Svelte component as a React component.

 import { reactify } from "svelte-preprocess-react";